 Exhibit No. Description

 1.1 Form of Underwriting Agreement

 2.1 Contribution Agreement

 3.1 Certificate of Incorporation, as currently in effect

 3.2 Certificate of Designation of Series A Convertible Preferred Stock, as currently in effect

 3.3 Form of Certificate of Incorporation to be effective upon the closing of this offering

 3.4 Bylaws, as currently in effect

 3.5 Form of Bylaws to be effective upon the closing of this offering

 4.1 Form of Common Stock Certificate

 4.2 Form of Warrant

-4.3 Form of Underwriters' Warrant
+4.3 Form of Representative's Warrant

 4.4 Form of Advisor Warrant

 4.5 Form of Warrant Agent Agreement

+4.6 Promissory Note Issued by the Company

 5.1 Opinion of Sullivan & Worcester LLP

-10.1 Chromocell Therapeutics Corporation 2022 Stock Option and Stock Issuance Plan
+10.1 Chromocell Therapeutics Corporation 2022 Equity Incentive Plan

 23.1 Consent of Marcum LLP, independent registered public accounting firm

 23.2 Consent of Sullivan & Worcester LLP (included in Exhibit 5.1)

 24.1 Power of Attorney (included on signature page)

 107 Filing Fee Table

-To be t filed by amendment.
+To be filed by amendment.